Central Sub-Regional Trust Funding Opportunities

 - allocate and distribute Trust funds for the benefit of the Communities and their organisations

-- promote the benefit and general welfare of the Communities by providing loans, grants, and goods and services
+- promote the benefit and general welfare of the Communities by providing loans, grants, goods and services

 - provided that the use of Trust funds is for charitable purposes.